Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 My bids are free to you as long as you are local to us in the Portland, Oregon Metro area.

-I clearly seem to have the most comprehensive web site on rain management in the world.
-I challenge you to find a Gutter Contractor's web site any where in this country that is even 1/10th as comprehensive as this Just finding a site with images that enlarge to full screen to get a better look seems to be very rare.
+I clearly seem to have the most comprehensive website on rain management in the world.
+I challenge you to find a Gutter Contractor's web site anywhere in this country that is even 1/10th as comprehensive as this.
+Just finding a site with images that enlarge to full screen to get a better look seems to be very rare.
 Not to mention the cost of this comprehensive web site.
-This shows how a good presentation and shared information is very important to me, and my attention to detail.
+This shows how a good presentation, details, and shared information is very important to me and my attention to detail in my work as well.

 Saving Fuel:

-I use a more fuel efficient work vehicle than a conventional trucks with their gutter machine mounted in the bed.
+I use a more fuel efficient work vehicle than a conventional truck without a gutter machine mounted in the bed.
 I transport my gutter machine on a separate trailer, to reduce fuel consumption, since well over 90% of my driving does not require my gutter machine to be with me.
-I even do most of the fabrication work at my shop.
+I even do most of the fabrication work at my home/shop.
 Thus reducing the number of trip to the job site.
 I often do not need to haul the gutter machine trailer to the job site this way.
-Also savings you from days of unsightly construction and noise.
+Also savings you from several days of unsightly construction and noise.

-I have worked with thousands of Out-of-State clients on-line, so I am better able to handle many bids through e-mail, with a little help from savvy Homeowners like you (given you had taken the time to read this far).
+I also have worked with thousands of Out-of-State clients on-line, so I am better able to handle many bids through e-mail, with a little help from savvy Homeowners like you (given you had taken the time to read this far), which can save on road trips.

 Construction Pollution:

-We'll come over to remove the old gutters and get measurement.
+I will come over to remove the old gutters and get the exact measurement I need.
 Then doing most of the fabrication work at my shop allows for better control over noise pollution, visual pollution, and construction debris at your house.
 The installation goes pretty swiftly once the gutters are prepped and ready to install.
-We do not use hammers to attach these parts, so there is not that sort of pounding noise to suffer.
+I do not use hammers to attach those parts, so there is not that sort of pounding noise to suffer.
+Although, with all I put into each job our installation tend to take about 3 to 4 times longer than most Gutter Contractors.
+An important detail I hope you can appreciate.

 Construction Debris:

-I also do not leave even small construction debris behind at a job site, other than dust.
+I also do not leave even small construction debris behind at a job site, other than maybe some saw-dust.
 Even the small rivet ends and sheet metal scrap cut-off gets saved and recycled along with the old gutters.
 I have a 95% recycle rate with my construction work debris.
 Few Contractors can make this claim.
 You would be hard pressed to find one small scrap left on the ground, other than maybe some tiny metal shavings.
+I will often be picking up some debris left by previous Contractors on the ground and off your roof I tend to find at most job sites.

 Noise Pollution:

-I do often like to listen to music while working, but we also have headphones to wear if that's an issue.
+I do often like to listen to music while working, but I also have headphones to wear if that's an issue.
 Feel free to comment on this if it is at all a problem for you.
-We do not mind, and would much rather you were not discomforted.
+I do not mind, and would much rather you were not discomforted.

-I have yet to discover a quiet saw to cut downspouts with, but my 24v Bosch cordless miter chop saw does cut downspout to length at least 10 times faster than a hack saws used by other Gutter Contractor's employees.
+I have yet to discover a quiet saw to cut downspouts with, but my 24v Bosch cordless miter chop saw does cut downspout to length at least 10 times faster than a hack saws used by other Gutter Contractor's workers.
 This help to minimizing the drawn out time of that shrill noise.
-Which is another reason I refuse to install steel gutter parts, since this saw cannot be used on steel, since steel would break the carbide teeth off the saw blade.
-My impact drill for running screws in is a bit louder than a normal drill, but I do not imagine it is louder than hammering in those 7" nail spikes still used to hang most gutters by other Gutter Contractors.
+Which is another reason I refuse to install steel gutter parts, since this saw cannot be used on steel, as that would break off the carbide teeth of the saw blade.
+My impact drill for running screws in is a bit louder than a normal drill, but still quieter than hammering in those 7" nail spikes still used to this day by most Gutter Contractors.

-1. We first come out to remove the old gutters and get the exact measurements.
+1. I first come out to remove the old gutters and get the exact measurements.

-2. We do most if not all the gutter preparation in my work shop.
+2. I do most if not all the gutter preparation in my work shop.

-This means that I am not needing to be there at your house with equipment and noise half as long.
+This means that we are needing to be there at your house with equipment and noise around half as long.

 6. The Type or Style of Gutters I Install:

 Classic Half Round Gutters: Where it comes to other gutter profiles I will not install an inferior gutter due to my rigid quality standards and ethics.
-I have turned down several high-end copper gutter jobs because the Builder insisted on the old style half round gutter profile.
-Only because they would not be worth installing if they were half the cost.
-Although they are more expensive.
-There are several reasons that style had been made obsolete over half a century ago.
-My FAQ web page goes into those details about why other gutter profiles are so dysfunctional, and even look horrid on a house.
+I have turned down several high-end copper gutter jobs, because the Builder insisted on the old style half round gutter profile that was made obsolete a century back for good reason.
+Half round gutters would not be worth installing if they were half the cost.
+Although, they are more expensive.
+My FAQ web page goes into those details about why other gutter profiles are so dysfunctional.
 Once you better understand the history and development of gutter profiles throughout the last century it will make much more sense to you.
 It explains why the K-5 design came about in the first place.

 It is a wrestle to balance function, aesthetics, longevity, and cost together, but there are some inherent problems with each of the other gutter profiles.
 A larger gutter for houses is pointless: when the outlet clogs you may have 5 minutes, in stead of just 3 minutes before it overflows.
 A larger outlet w/o a strainer in it will make a much greater difference to keep the outlet from getting damned up with debris.
 My aim is to build you a system that will continue to function, so you do not have to scale the roof in the worst of weather when you realize you have a problem.

-Fascia Gutters: These are very commonly seen on houses built within the last 4 decades, but I've been contracted to replace so many of these gutters on numerous houses less than 5 years old.
+Fascia Gutters: These are very commonly seen on houses built within the last 4 decades, but I've been contracted to replace so many of these gutters on numerous houses less than 5 years old due to their inherent flaws.
 Long before they started to rust out.
 That should tell you something about how poorly they function managing your rain run-off.

-Continuous aluminum gutters used to be the standard several decades ago.
+Continuous aluminum gutters used to be the standard back when I was a kid.
 It was used in most of the ads as the buzz words, and Homeowners began to expected all metal gutters were made with aluminum.
-Although, new Construction Builders continued to install cheap steel gutters, since it is not required by Building Code to have rust free gutters.
+Although, new Construction Builders continued to install cheap steel gutters at least 90%, since it is not required by Building Code to have rust free gutters.
 All they are required to offer is material that will hold up to a one year warranty and steel sufficed.
 Sadly this demonstrates their clear lack of ethics.
 Think about what other corners they cut building your dream house.
 Even gutters seen on the Street of Dreams homes do not compare to what we do on each job.

 Here is a close-up of a hidden hanger and screw, in an almond painted aluminum gutter My K-5 style rain-gutter roll-forming machine produces a gutter that has numerous advantages over all the other gutter profiles, ie: a wider bottom, which lets the debris travel sideways easier, and allows for a larger outlet option, which can reduce the most common area of rain-gutter failure. (see 'faq' section for more details).
-I appreciate a Clients concerns for their aesthetic interests, but with such strong disadvantages with the other gutter profiles they are just not practical.
+I appreciate a Clients concerns for their aesthetic interests, but with such strong disadvantages with the other gutter profiles they are just not practical and I will refuse to install them.
 There simply is no need for more options when you have the best gutter profile on the market at a reasonable cost.

 This style is also making a big come back in housing fashion, since the fascia gutters had been predominately used for new construction in the larger cities since the early 70's and has become passé.
 Housing architecture is going away from the plain boxy look, and towards a more classic ornate styling with wrap-around porches and 8 sided turrets, so this wood molding shape is a good accent to these styles.
 Much like you see with the finest kitchen cabinetry these days moving away from the plain modern look that started back in the 60's.